palantir/gradle-consistent-versions/README.md

     1. constraints
     1. forcing things down is uncommon, but sometimes necessary
     1. scala
+    1. Known limitation: root project must have a unique name
 1. Migration
-    1. How to make it work with Baseline
+    1. How to make this work with Baseline
-1. Comparison to other languages
+    1. `dependencyRecommendations.getRecommendedVersion` -> `getVersion`
+1. Alternatives
     1. Comparison to nebula dependency lock plugin
     1. Comparison to manual verifyDependencyLocksAreCurrent task
 1. Technical explanation